DolphyWind/esoteric/brainf/README.md

 # brainf
-A brainfuck interpreter written in C
+A brainfuck interpreter written in C. Written on Termux out of boredom.